US operation in Syria leaves 13 dead; Pentagon says mission 'was a success' | World

 - Share on Telegram

-The mission left 13 dead, including 7 civilians (3 women and four children)said the Syrian Observatory for Human Rights (OSDH), an NGO that has a wide network of informants in the country.
+The mission left 13 dead, including 7 civilians (3 women and four children), according to the Syrian Observatory for Human Rights (OSDH), an NGO that has a wide network of informants in the country.

-The US military landed by helicopter near camps for displaced people in the city of Atme, in Idlib province.
-Gunshots and explosions were heard during the operation, which lasted about two hours.
+It is the biggest operation by US forces in Syria since October 2019, when Abu Bakr al-Baghdadi, leader of the Islamic State group, was killed.

-France Presse news agency says the target was a two-story building in an area surrounded by trees and that part of the building was destroyed in the attack.
+US soldiers landed by helicopter near camps for displaced people in the town of Atme, in Idlib province.
+Gunshots and explosions were heard during the two-hour action.

-It is the biggest operation by US forces in Syria since October 2019, when Abu Bakr al-Baghdadi, leader of the Islamic State extremist group, was killed, according to Rami Abdel Rahman, director of the OSDH.
+France Presse news agency says the target was a two-story building in an area surrounded by trees, and part of the building was destroyed in the attack. (see image below).

 The Pentagon said special forces “performed an overnight counter-terror mission in northwest Syria” and “the mission was a success”.
 “There were no casualties among American forces”.

 Idlib is a region in northwestern Syria that is not controlled by dictator Bashar al-Assad.
-Extremist groups and insurgents battle the government in a civil war that has lasted more than a decade. (see video below).
+Extremist groups and insurgents battle the government in a civil war that has lasted more than a decade. (see video below, from March 2021).

 Civil war in Syria completes 10 years with nearly 400,000 dead